isomerpages/mol-services/_government-services/plan-my-family-finances.md

       <input type="checkbox" id="eligibility">
       <label class="tab-label" for="eligibility">How to Apply</label>
       <div class="tab-content">
-  <p>DPS coverage is automatically extended to all Singaporeans and Permanent Residents (PRs) when a valid CPF working contribution is first made between 21 and 65 years old.
+  <p>DPS coverage is automatically extended to all Singaporeans and Permanent Residents (PRs) between 21 and 65 years old upon their first CPF working contribution.
 You may check the status of your DPS coverage through your yearly CPF Statement of Account, or online through <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/PortalServices/GetStarted">my cpf Online Services</a>.
 Simply log in via your Singpass and select “My Messages”.</p>
       <p>If you are 16 years old and above and have not been offered automatic coverage, you can apply to join DPS with <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a> directly.</p>
       </div>
     </div>